vogelito/glacierprotocol/_docs/key-generation/generate-bip39-mnemonic.md

            ```
             1. Check the `Show entropy details` checkbox
             2. Copy the <span class="danger">Generated Entropy</span> output of the
-            pythong script into the `Entropy` box in Firefox and verify that the BIP39 seed
+            python script into the `Entropy` box in Firefox and verify that the BIP39 seed
             matches that of the node script terminal output of the **Q1 Computer**.

                 Example output in the `BIP39 Mnemonic` section in Firefox: